Know Your Knife

 Everyday Essentials For Your Kitchen

-Gyutos & Chefs Knives are the most versatile knife and are the perfect 'daily driver.'
+Gyutos & Chef Knives are the most versatile knife and are the perfect 'daily driver.'
 Gyuto literally translates to "Beef Sword."
-It is a Japanese Chefs Knife, but typically, the blade thickness is thinner & lighter, with less curve in the blade than their Western counterparts.
+It is a Japanese Chef Knife, but typically, the blade thickness is thinner & lighter, with less curve in the blade than their Western counterparts.
 There are two types of Gyutos; A Wa-Gyuto, referencing a Japanese-style handle, and Yo-Gyuto, referencing a western style handle.
-A western-style Chefs knife (German, French, or American) has more camber in the blade design, lending itself to a rocking style of cutting.
-Furthermore, Western Chefs Knives are thicker and have a full tang handle and metal bolster, which makes for a weightier knife.
-No matter the type, Gyuto or Chefs Knife, they offer some of the most versatile cutting applications and can tackle everything from vegetable prep to meat and fish butchery.
+A western-style Chef knife (German, French, or American) has more camber in the blade design, lending itself to a rocking style of cutting.
+Furthermore, Western Chef Knives are thicker and have a full tang handle and metal bolster, which makes for a weightier knife.
+No matter the type, Gyuto or Chef Knife, they offer some of the most versatile cutting applications and can tackle everything from vegetable prep to meat and fish butchery.

 CÀIDĀO